 Are strollers allowed into the museum?

 strollers are permitted throughout the museum, excluding the IMAX and Planetarium theaters and Butterfly Conservatory.
 Where strollers are not permitted, stroller parking is provided.
 There are also changing stations in men's and women's restrooms throughout the building, as well as in the family restrooms, located on the first floor.

 Do you offer a coat check?

 Yes, the coat check is located in the Theodore Roosevelt Rotunda, directly inside the main entrance of the Museum at Central Park West at 79th Street.
-An additional coat check is located in the lower level of the Rose Center and operates September through March.
-Coats, umbrellas and bags may be checked for $2 per person, space permitting.
+An additional coat check is located on the lower level of the Rose Center and operates September through March.
+Coats, umbrellas, and bags may be checked for $2 per person, space permitting.

 What items are not allowed?